 The accountability for the company's governance pertains specifically to the assurance of the effectiveness of the Company's system of internal controls.
 The main features of the company's system of internal controls and risk management are described later in this report.
 Finnair has a number of policies issued by the Board, designed to enhance the internal controls.
 The policies are regularly updated and communicated to the personnel.

 In addition to the Board's statutory tasks, certain significant matters are reserved for the Board's decision, as set out in the Board's charter.
 The Board sets the company's strategic aims and monitors the implementation of the same by the management, approves other significant strategic matters, investments, divestments and capital commitments and approves the business and financial plans, significant partnerships and other major contracts.
 The Board reviews the performance of the management and it appoints and removes the CEO and other members of the executive management and determines their levels of remuneration.
 The Board also attends to the succession planning of the management.
 The Board establishes and regularly evaluates the group's personnel policies, including the compensation structures.
 The Board's charter is available on Finnair's website in its entirety.

-The Board evaluates its work annually, and in 2014 it also used an external consult in assessing Board work.
-The Board's gender distribution in the composition elected by 2014 AGM is four men and three women.
+The Board evaluates its work annually.
+The Board's gender distribution in the composition elected by 2015 AGM is four men and three women.